userkamil/handbook/salary.md

 The main idea to keep in mind is: base salary gives you a *bit painful* lower-middle-class salary that covers your expenses while [profit sharing](https://github.com/niteoweb/handbook/blob/master/profit-sharing.md) gives you the luxury and brings you in the higher class.
 We want the large majority of salary to come from profit sharing so that the company is able to survive challenging times with as low fixed expenses as possible, but so that everyone gets a big cut of the profit when we're doing well.

 You should also consider internal and external factors:
-* your responsibilities in the company, how independent you are at your job, seniority;
+* Your role and responsibilities in the company.
+* How independent you are at your job.
+* Your seniority.
-* your country's purchasing power, your role market rate, dependants (children, spouses).
+* Your country's purchasing power and market rate
+* Any dependents (children, spouses).

 We've set the founder's salary as a middle-class salary in Ljubljana, Slovenia.
 There are multiple indexes you can check to see how your country/city compares to Ljubljana, the easiest one to use is [Numbeo](https://www.numbeo.com/cost-of-living/).